Attaining Sustainable Organizational Growth and Profitability

 Strategic issues must clearly relate to specific strategic problems facing the organization; additionally, they must be specific to the particular organization or industry.
 Analysis is the process of organizing and presenting information in an analytical way/manner that assists in better defining the problem scope or narrowing down its causes so that solutions may be more effectively created.
 This includes such things as determining what caused the problem, why does it continue to exist, will it go away on its own, how long has it existed, how serious is it, how soon does it have to be solved, and what internal and external factors contribute to the problem.

-A statement (model) of a strategic issue should contain three (3) elements:
+A problem statement for a strategic issue is based on a model comprising three (3) elements:

 Strategic Issues Diagnosis Outputs/Results

-These elements can constrain or facilitate decision-making during the issues diagnosis and subsequent strategy formulation stages of strategic management.
+These elements can constrain or facilitate strategic decision-making during the issues diagnosis and subsequent strategy formulation stages of strategic management.
 Strategic decision making requires the decision makers to provide judgement, evaluation, and insights into the problem definition.